 Halloween science activities are a fun way to introduce science to kids.
-This “brain surgery” experiment is a twist on the leak proof bag science experiment.
+This “brain surgery” brain in a bag experiment is a twist on the leak-proof bag science experiment.

 We turned our plastic bag into a brain.